 Find adventure on the Trans Canada Trail

-The Trans Canada Trail is the world’s longest recreational trail network, with over 24,000 kilometres of interconnected nature trails, water routes and roadways across Canada.
-It traverses all 13 provinces and territories and offers unbeatable outdoor experiences year-round.
+The Trans Canada Trail is the world’s longest recreational trail network.
+It covers over 24,000 kilometres of interconnected nature trails, water routes and roadways across Canada.

 Fun fact: Four out of five Canadians live within 30 minutes of a Trans Canada Trail!
 Check the map for all the local trails that make up this trail in Ontario and find the ones that are closest to you.

-Here are five ways to experience The Trans Canada Trail in Ontario with a few suggested spots to get started.
+Here are five ways to experience The Trans Canada Trail in Ontario.

 Cycling the Trans Canada Trail